G-A-Development-Team/.github/profile/README.md

 Coming soon we are releasing something no one has ever seen.
 Leagues above Aimware in their own framework.
 Stay Tuned.

 Next month would've marked 10 years on Aimware for me.
-It's quite unfortunate it had to end this way for noreason.
+It's quite unfortunate it had to end this way for no reason.